keen/dashboards/README.md

 ![Sample Dashboard](http://cl.ly/image/1T3a0X402r0W/Screen%20Shot%202014-10-29%20at%203.35.04%20AM.png)

-An attractive, custom analytics dashboard that's ready to show your team or your customers.
+An attractive, custom analytics dashboard that's ready to show to your team or your customers.
 And no hours lost tweaking CSS or testing responsiveness on eight different mobile devices.

 ## The Templates